What Are Seller Concessions?

 The seller nets $9,000 MORE by offering the concession.

 This is particularly true for homes with longer market times.
-At 90+ days, sellers offering concessions significantly out-perform those who don't.
+At 90+ days, sellers offering concessions actually net more than those who don't.

 How Do I Calculate Seller Concessions for My Home?